elimbaum/elimbaum.github.io/_posts/2021-02-28-pandemic-projects-tiny-life.md

 My first attempt was to just count the number of alive cells.
 But this gives a lot of false positives (i.e. gliders moving across the board).
 Next, I thought about generating a hash of the current state.
 I settled on `djb2a`, usually used as a lightweight string hash function, but it did the job here.

 Every six frames, I compute a new hash (treating blocks on 8 cells as a byte) and compare it to the last one.
 If it’s same, we must be in a 2-, 3-, or 6- period oscillation.
-This covers the vast majority of common cases according to a ["census" of Game of Life oscillators][3]; the most common oscillator, a 2-period "blinker", occurs with relative frequency 99%.
+This covers the vast majority of common cases, according to a ["census" of Game of Life oscillators][3]; the most common oscillator, a 2-period "blinker", occurs with relative frequency 99%.

 ![blinker oscillator animation](/assets/img/life-blinker.gif)